project-trident/trident-website/hugo-site/content/docs/introduction.md

 -   Project Trident provides many graphical utilities for system configuration and management.

--   Project Trident comes pre-configured with a number of automatic scripts connecting USB memory sticks.
+-   Project Trident comes pre-configured with a number of automatic scripts for dynamically configuring the graphics display system and other desktop-oriented automatic systems such as dynamically suppoerting removable media.

 -   The Project Trident boot menu supports boot environments or snapshots of the operating system.
     The System Update Manager automatically creates a new boot environment before every update.